Unifying Revealed Preference and Revealed Rational Inattention: Introduction

 Several reasons motivate our paper.
-Classical revealed preference and Bayesian revealed preference are developed largely independently in the literature; a notable exception being \cite{VAR83} where a classical revealed preference method is proposed to identify expected utility maximization.
-However, unlike \cite{CD15}, \cite{VAR83} assumes the probability distribution over states of nature as an exogenous variable and is not encoded into the agent's response.
+Revealed preference and revealed rational inattention are developed largely independently in the literature; an exception being works like \cite{Var83} that use revealed preference ideas to identify maximization of the mean (not Bayesian) utility.
+However, unlike \cite{CD15}, the expected utility maximization problem assumes the probability distribution over states of nature as an exogenous variable.
 With our unification result, the results in these two areas can enrich each other.
-Moreover, apart from applications in economics, revealed preference methods have been applied in areas like machine learning, specifically for inverse reinforcement learning~\citep{NG00,LOP09,DIM11,HO16,HKP19,KP20} and interpretable AI~\citep{PK21}.
+In Sec.\,\ref{sec:extension-robustness}, we extend the concept of robustness measures for goodness-of-fit in revealed preference literature to revealed rational inattention.
+We also illustrate the rational inattention analog of robustness measures to show rationally inattentive user engagement behavior in a massive YouTube dataset.\footnote{The term `user engagement' is used widely in the literature~\cite{KH17,user-eng-twitter,user-eng-orkut} to describe user interaction on online multimedia platforms.} Apart from applications in economics, revealed preference methods have also been applied in areas like machine learning, specifically for inverse reinforcement learning~\cite{NG00,LOP09,DIM11,HKP20,PK23}, adversarial signal processing~\cite{PKB22} and interpretable machine learning~\cite{PK21}.